-After 11 years with the Society, David Peebles has stepped down from the Board.
-I would like to record the Board's thanks for his involvement with the Society and, on a personal note, for being of great help to me as Chairman.
+After 5 years with the Society, Simon Pashby stepped down from the Board in November 2019.
+I would like to offer the Board's thanks for his involvement with the Society and, on a personal note, for being of great help and support to me as Chairman.